 Wearing quality sunglasses will also make your eyes feel more comfortable when you’re spending time outside and offer improved clarity so you can have clear vision no matter what you’re doing.
 We have options for sunglasses and lenses which can give you improved comfort and clarity if you’re fishing, at the beach, or driving.

-Wear protective eyewear when appropriate.
+Wear protective eyewear when appropriate

-Pay attention to changes in your vision.
+Pay attention to changes in your vision

-Get regular comprehensive eye exams.
+Get regular eye exams

-If it’s been a while since your last comprehensive eye exam, please schedule an appointment with us.
+If it’s been a while since your last eye exam, please schedule an appointment with us.
 The doctors at Accent Vision Care are devoted to providing expert eye health care to families in Gonzales and surrounding communities and look forward to helping you maintain your eye health and vision.